This course is now full for 2018/19. You can apply for 2019/20 via UCAS from September 2018.

 If you'd still like to apply for September 2018, take a look at some of our other available courses.

-Go beyond boundaries with our LLB (Hons) Law programme.
+Go beyond boundaries with our LLB (Hons) Law course.

-The School of Law at Birmingham City University is recognised for producing knowledgeable, practical and ethical Law professionals.
+Birmingham City University's School of Law is recognised for producing knowledgeable, practical and ethical Law professionals and lawyers.

-Taking both a local and global perspective, the programme provides a deep understanding of modern law and its practices, taught by a team of respected, experienced academics.
+Taking both a local and global perspective, the programme provides a deep understanding of modern law practices, taught by a team of experienced academics.

 You will also learn key skills such as critical thinking, analysis, negotiation and advocacy.
-You will explore the ways in which lawyers and legal scholars can bring about social change through the advocation of legal principles.
+You also have the option to undertake a year-long placement in a legal firm.

 Learning in our School of Law will teach you our core values of professional practice, access to justice, and corporate, social and legal responsibility.